Home > Digital technologies > Project management > Product owner, essential profession for IT projects

 Product owner digital product manager

-Interface between the client, the production teams (development, design) and the business teams (marketing, sales), the product owner has a manager and communicator profile.
-His goal ?
-Lead the delivery of a quality digital product that meets customer expectations.
-Working methodically using the Agile Scrum method, he maintains a product vision and maximizes the business value of the product throughout the product life cycle.
-It prioritizes and divides the creation process into small steps, while promoting continuous improvement of the product.
+As the interface between the customer, the production teams (development, design) and the business teams (marketing, sales), the product owner has a management and communication profile.
+Their objective?
+To successfully deliver a high-quality digital product that meets customer expectations.
+Working methodically using the Agile Scrum method, they maintain a vision of the product and maximise its business value throughout the product life cycle.
+He or she prioritises and breaks down the creation process into small steps, while encouraging continuous improvement of the product.

 What are the missions of the product owner?

-The product owner (PO) participates in the development and evolution of a digital product (site, software, mobile app, internal app, SaaS product, etc.).
+The product owner (PO) participates in the development and evolution of a digital product (website, software, mobile application, in-house application, SaaS product, etc.).

-It collects the needs of the end user (internal or external) to transcribe them to the technical teams.
-He develops, distributes and updates the list of needs (product backlog) which allows him to develop a roadmap of product developments in line with the company's marketing strategy.
+He/she gathers the needs of the end user (internal or external) and passes them on to the technical teams.
+They draw up, distribute and update the product backlog, which enables them to develop a roadmap of product developments in line with the company's marketing strategy.

 It is his job to act as the interface between the end user, the development teams and the business units (marketing, customer support, sales team, etc.).
 Their main working tool is the product backlog (PB), which they use to prioritise topics.
 Another essential task is to write the user stories, which list the user requirements for each feature.

 The product owner plans the technical projects for each iteration (sprint) and participates in the design of the various solutions implemented.
 He or she is responsible for the functional validation of developments (acceptance testing) and organises user test sessions to ensure that the functionalities meet the initial requirements.
-At each iteration, he or she updates the product backlog in line with user feedback and strives to maximise the product's business value.
+At each iteration, they update the product backlog in line with user feedback and focus on maximising the business value of the product.

-The product owner comes from higher education (bac +5) in computer science (master's degree, engineering school with specialization in computer science, etc.) or from a business school with a digital orientation (master's degree in digital marketing, in web project management …).
+Product owners have a higher education qualification (bac +5) in IT (master's degree, engineering school specialising in IT, etc.) or business school with a digital focus (master's degree in digital marketing, web project management, etc.).

 What skills do you need?

-An expert in Agile methods, the PO must have a good knowledge of the profession in which he operates.
-He must have managerial (project management), relational and technical skills to be able to interact with developers.
+An expert in Agile methods, the PO must have a good knowledge of the business in which he or she operates.
+They must have the managerial (project management), interpersonal and technical skills needed to interact with developers.

 TECHNICAL SKILLS (expertise)